-\$0 per standard-size box (as determined by the plan) for each Medicare-covered diabetes
+\$0 per standard-size box (as determined by the plan) for each

-What you must pay when you Services that are covered for you get these services For people with diabetes who have severe diabetic foot supply item offered by network disease: One pair per calendar year of therapeutic providers. custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one 20% for Medicare-covered pair of depth shoes and three pairs of inserts (not therapeutic shoes, fitting and including the non-customized removable inserts inserts. provided with such shoes).
+- For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-Requires prior authorization (approval in advance) to be covered.
-Diabetes self-management training is covered under There is no coinsurance. certain conditions. copayment, or deductible for beneficiaries eligible for the diabetic self-management training preventive benefit.
-Durable medical equipment (DME) and related 20% of the cost of each supplies Medicare-covered item.
-Requires prior authorization (approval in advance) to be For diabetic testing supplies, see covered.
-(For a definition of durable medical equipment, the "Diabetes self-management see Chapter 10 of this document as well as Chapter 3, training, diabetic services and Section 7.) supplies" section.
+Requires prior authorization (approval in advance) to be covered. - Diabetes self-management training is covered under certain conditions.

+Medicare-covered diabetes supply item offered by network providers.

+20% of the cost for Medicarecovered therapeutic shoes, fitting and inserts.